Personal Bed Bug Detector

-Does something like this really work?
-From what I understand, the device detects the CO2 put off by a bed bug.
-I am doubtful that such a device could detect one bug – the amount of CO2 put off by a bed bug is so small, that I would assume that only a group of bed bugs in an enclosed could produce enough CO2 to be detectable.
+I have yet to verify if such a device can detect one bug – the amount of CO2 put off by a bed bug is so tiny that I assume only a group of bed bugs in an enclosed area could produce enough CO2 to be detectable.

 Regardless of their claims and video, I remain skeptical.
-Don’t get me wrong, I want this to be true (my hotel stays would be worry free :), but until I try it myself, I consider it too good to be true.
+Don’t get me wrong; I want this to be true (my hotel stays would be worry-free :), but until I try it myself, I consider it too good to be true.

 Is there a guaranteed bed bug detection device that’s been proven time and time again?
-Yes, it’s called a bed bug sniffing dog, just not as handy as a hand held device :)
+Yes, it’s called a bed bug sniffing dog, just not as handy as a handheld device :)